gotway/gotway/README.md

 ## Example 🙌

-Let's try a real world scenario by testing a few [microservices](./microservices) with Microgateway.
+Let's try a real world scenario by testing a few [microservices](./microservices) with gotway.
 Choose one of the following alternatives:

 ###### Docker
 ```bash